SunnysideAaron/sqlc-plugin-dev/code/3-sqlc-gen-go-server/example3-0/README.md

 Note there is something wrong with the paths.
 Try running sqlc-gen-go-server with sqlc 1.25.0 not 1.29.0. https://github.com/walterwanderley/sqlc-gen-go-server/pull/1/files

+Note sqlc.yaml is pointing at the local build of of wasm file.

 if you want to try building sqlc-gen-go-server

     cd /home/code/ignore/sqlc-gen-go-server